Rozen29/WhaTel-AI/README.md

 - Verify API keys if AI services return authorization errors
 - Ensure proper phone number format when adding users (include country code)

+> **NOTE:** This project has some features that are not working yet such as:
+> /logs for logs, errors and others are not implemented yet.
+> /history is not working properly. so if you have any criticism or suggestions you can let me know.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.